 Protect Your Lips

 Dry chapped lips are one of the most common signs of dry skin.
-To keep them protected, wear lip balm that feels comfortable on your lips.
-You should keep of any product that sting or tingle when you apply as they can make the situation worse.
+To keep them feeling protected, wear lip balm that feels comfortable on your lips.
+You should keep away from any products that sting or tingle when you apply as they can make the situation worse.

-To reinforce the effort especially when you are outdoors, you can put a layer of petroleum jelly.
+To reinforce the effort especially when you are outdoors, you can apply a layer of petroleum jelly.
 While at it, resist the urge to constantly lick your lips as this further dries them.

-You don’t have to battle dry, flaky and hideous skin just because it is winter.
-Taking any or a combination of the above measures will take you a step closer to having moisturized, healthy and smooth skin through the season.
+You don’t have to battle skin that looks dry, flaky and hideous just because it is winter.
+Taking any or a combination of the above measures will take you a step closer to having skin that feels moisturized, healthy and smooth through the season.
 It is better if you can start way before the season but if you are caught off-guard, you can still do something about it.
-Your greatest tools will be patience, consistence and of course the willingness to try out several until you come up with several that work for you.
-If your efforts don’t bear fruit however, maybe it is time to consult a dermatologist.
+Your greatest tools will be patience, consistency, and of course the willingness to try out several until you come up with several that work for you.
+If your efforts don’t bear fruit, however, maybe it is time to consult a dermatologist.